coffe-addict/Words/31Mar.md

 * Human-centered design.
 ---

-This is what I've learned today :
+**This is what I've learned today :**

-## Introduction to Linux CLI.
+### Introduction to Linux CLI.

 ---
-## Learning technology in the information age.
+### Learning technology in the information age.
+> Information is a vast field, since information is basically available for free with access to anyone and everyone

 ---
-## Human-centered design.
+### Human-centered design.
-> In this course the main focus was to distinguish between human-centered design and design thinking
+> In this course the main focus was to distinguish between human-centered design and design thinking.
-	* Human centered design.
-	> It is focused on consumer ease.
-	>
+Human centered design focuses on user/client ease. i.e the main purpose to implement human-centered design technique is to keep in mind what experience will the user experience after using your product/service.
+It's a four stage process.
+**Discovery**
+Before developing your product you must be aware about requirements of the client or problems encountered by them.
+If you are developin software/product for anyone other than yourself, ask the question why and who should use your product?
+What's their feedback after using your product?, Does it solve the problem it is required to solve?
+**Ideation**
+When you have understanding of the whole picture and the requirements of the project.
+Start designing them as per your mind map or any idea you have related to it.
+**Implementation**
+This is the part where your idea turns into reality or comes as a solution to the problem or you develop a new product as per the client.
+**Validation**
+This is the part where you get to know feedback of what you have developed as a service or a product before handing over it to the client.
+If there is gap between what you have developed and what was required to be developed, validation gives you feedback where you can bridge this gap.